 top of page

-What are the 5 Solas (Pt 1)
+What are the 5 Solas (Part 1)

 The month of October is Reformation Month, and apart from a Reformation Sermon by Dn Pang Wee at the end of the month, our next two Herald editorials1 will highlight the 5 Solas of the Reformation.
 These Solas (Latin, “alone”) are the pillars of Protestant Theology, and by God’s grace, grant us confidence and comfort in our walk with Him.